Mission & Board of Directors

 Carmen Camacho, Treasurer – Carmen Camacho is a past Chair of the Board of Directors of the Greater Silver Spring Chamber of Commerce.
 She is also past Chair of the Silver Spring Urban District Advisory Committee.
-Ms. Camacho is a small-business executive with over 30 years of successful leadership experience in policy development and administration/management.
+Ms Camacho is a small-business executive with over 30 years of successful leadership experience in policy development and administration/management.
 She is also skilled in grassroots political advocacy and outreach.
-She is Vice President/Owner, Bud Miller Associates Inc., a distributor of advertising specialties and awards based in Silver Spring MD.
+She is Vice President/Owner, Bud Miller Associates Inc., a distributor of advertising specialities and awards based in Silver Spring MD.
 Prior to joining her husband at Bud Miller Associates Inc., she served as Vice President of Panorama Communications, Inc., a publisher of in-flight magazines for the airline industry in Latin America.
-Prior to becoming a small business owner, Ms. Camacho had a high level of successful civic and community involvement working as a liaison between the Montgomery County Hispanic community and the local, state and federal governments.
-She sits on various for profit and non profit boards.
+Prior to becoming a small business owner, Ms Camacho had a high level of successful civic and community involvement working as a liaison between the Montgomery County Hispanic community and the local, state and federal governments.
+She sits on various for-profit and non-profit boards.
 In 2006 she was named as one of the 25 most influential women by Women Business Owners of Montgomery County.

 Lene Tsegaye, At-Large – Lene is the owner of Kefa Café and Kefa Kiosk in Fenton Village.

-Karen Roper, Executive Director – Ms. Roper has been an activist in East Silver Spring and Fenton Village for over 10 years and was instrumental in saving 20 small businesses from demolition for the Purple Line.
+Karen Roper, Director of Community Development & Outreach – Ms Roper has been an activist in East Silver Spring and Fenton Village for over 10 years and was instrumental in saving 20 small businesses from demolition for the Purple Line.
 She also successfully lobbied the County to redesign the Purple Line configuration on Bonifant Street to protect an additional 21 small businesses.
 She is currently working with both the County and Silver Spring Chamber of Commerce to protect small businesses in Fenton Village during the construction of several major development projects.

-Ms. Roper received a Community Hero Award from the Montgomery County Civic Federation for ….”her defense of the right of residents and small business owners to participate in government decision making which impacts the quality of life in the East Silver Spring/Fenton Village Community.
+Ms Roper received a Community Hero Award from the Montgomery County Civic Federation for ….” her defence of the right of residents and small business owners to participate in government decision making which impacts the quality of life in the East Silver Spring/Fenton Village Community.